Citizen's Review Committee

 By Cindy Rourke, CRC Chair

-The Citizens Review Committee (CRC) annually reviews proposals submitted by local affiliated organizations to reduce the need for emergency services, teach youth life skills, improve quality of life through health and advocacy, and help adults through education and training.
+The Citizen's Review Committee (CRC) annually reviews proposals submitted by local affiliated organizations to reduce the need for emergency services, teach youth life skills, improve quality of life through health and advocacy, and help adults through education and training.
 The members of the CRC engage in serious and thoughtful discussions when reviewing applications for funding.
-The CRC recommended that a total of 34 programs offered by 28 organizations be supported.
-Health, shelter, food, and emergency services continue to be funding priorities.
-The UWSCC continues to support the 211 (call for help) services, Michigan Vocational and Rehabilitation to facilitate employment, and the UW Emergency Fund for unique emergency requests.
-This past year, the CRC also oversaw the review of applications submitted by local entities needing additional assistance with COVID-related expenses such as the homebound vaccine clinic.
-Three requests for funding were approved.
+The CRC recommended that a total of 21 programs offered by 15 organizations be supported.
+Health, shelter, food, and emergency services continue to be funding priorities as these needs are prevalent in in our community with two new programs being introduced in 2024/25.
+Other services UWSCC continues to support are the Michigan Rehabilitation Services to facilitate employment for those with physical or mental disabilities, the UW Emergency Fund for unique emergency requests, and RESA's Imagination Library.
+This fiscal year Sanborn Gratiot Memorial Home also received additional funds to cover the high cost of food they were experiencing.

 Transparency is a fundamental component of our organization.
 An outside firm completes our annual audit.
 Annual Reports, IRS Form 990s, and Audited Financials are always available on our website and in our office.
 Click here to view these documents or visit us during normal business hours.